Getting Ready to Prepare Your Tax Return

 No

-If you are considered a resident for tax purposes, please check out our Federal Income Tax Filing for Residents page for more information.
+If you are considered a resident for tax purposes, please check out our Federal Income Tax Filing for Residents page instead for more information and your next steps.

 Yes